WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 - How to construct a path using a heuristic algorithm (A*)
 - How to create GOAP actions and behavior in Wolfid2d

+> In lots of places in the code, it will say `hw3` instead of `hw4`.
+At the start of the semester, we swapped the original order of the third and fourth homework assignments.
+I hope it's not too confusing.

 ## How To Play
 There is not much of a "game" to be played in this assignment.
 When you hit the "play" button, you will assume control of the player in the top-left corner of the map.
 You can move the player around with WASD, but that's about it.